-When choosing the right template, there are few questions to consider.
+When designing your home page and product pages, there are few questions to consider.

 You may want to have the look and feel of your online store echo that of your physical store, or you may choose to have them both have their own unique identities while still tying into your overall brand.

 For an online store, the design isn’t just important for appearance but also impacts how customers find what they need.
 Think about what categories your customers would likely expect.
 You can use what you know of your customers in-store shopping behavior to help inform how you design the user experience of your online store.

 Not all templates or themes will have the same features.
 Does your store need to display photos in a gallery?
 Will you need videos to showcase your products?
 You can usually filter templates by just those that meet your feature needs.

 In the interest of time, you likely won’t want to start with the complete inventory of your physical store right away.
 Instead pick the products that are your highest sellers or that may have the potential to do better in an online environment.
 Here are some suggestions, which will obviously vary based on your industry:

 These are products that support people’s hobbies and interests.
 People who enjoy collecting these items or using them for their hobbies, will be willing to buy them again and again and will pay more for items they’re particularly excited about.